usc-mrel/python-ismrmrd-server/readme.md

 - [mrd2dicom.py](mrd2dicom.py): This program converts an MRD image .h5 file to a folder of DICOM images.

 - [mrd2gif.py](mrd2gif.py): This program converts an MRD image .h5 file into an animated GIF for quick previews.

+There are several example "modules" that can be selected by specifying their name via the config (`-c`) argument:
+- [invertcontrast.py](invertcontrast.py): This program accepts both incoming raw data as well as image data.
+The image contrast is inverted and images are sent back to the client.

+- [simplefft.py](simplefft.py): This file contains code for performing a rudimentary image reconstruction from raw data, consisting of a Fourier transform, sum-of-squares coil combination, signal intensity normalization, and removal of phase oversampling.

+- [rgb.py](rgb.py): This program accepts incoming image data, applies a jet colormap, and sends RGB images back to the client.

+- [analyzeflow.py](analyzeflow.py): This program accepts velocity phase contrast image data and performs basic masking.

 ##  4. <a name='Savingincomingdata'></a>Saving incoming data
 It may be desirable for the MRD server to save a copy of incoming data from the client.
 For example, if the client is an MRI scanner, then the saved data can be used for offline simulations at a later time.
 This may be particularly useful when the MRI scanner client is sending image data, as images are not stored in a scanner's raw data file and would otherwise require offline simulation of the MRI scanner reconstruction as well.